ChrisZZhong/chriszzhong.github.io/_posts/2023-04-15-Testing-in-Spring.md

 ## Other annotations

-- `@BeforeAll` and `@AfterAll` are used to run the method before and after all test methods.
-It is static method.

 - `@BeforeEach` and `@AfterEach` are used to run the method before and after each test methods.
 It is non-static method.

 - `@DisplayName` is used to display the name of the test method.

 - `@Disabled` is used to disable the test method.

+- Junit: `@BeforeAll` and `@AfterAll` are used to run the method before and after all test methods.
+It is static method.

 ## Code Coverage